Fardin91/MLC/README.md

 - open `http://localhost:5500/index.html` in the browser

 To stop the project, press `Ctrl+C` in the terminal running `mlc.js`.

-## GitHub Hosting Plan

-The best setup is:

-- Host only the `frontend` folder on GitHub Pages.
-- Keep the `backend` folder on each user's PC.
-- Each user runs the backend locally with `npm install` and `npm start` from the `backend` folder.
-- The website calls `http://localhost:3000`, which means it talks to the backend running on the user's own computer.

-GitHub Pages cannot host the database/backend because it only serves static files such as HTML, CSS, JavaScript, and images.
-It cannot run Node.js, Express, or SQLite.
-To host the backend online, you would need a real backend host such as Render, Railway, Fly.io, a VPS, or another server platform.

-For this project, local backend hosting is reasonable because the ESP32 and SQLite database are also local-network/local-machine pieces.

 ## Website Pages